Patterns formation in axially symmetric Landau-Lifshitz-Gilbert-Slonczewski equations: Wavetrains

 The Hopf-type instabilities of $\pm\3$ noted in \S\ref{s:hopf} at the transition from sub- to supercritical anisotropy is a supercritical bifurcation in the sense that solutions emerge at the loss of stability of the basic solution, here $\pm\3$, while that from sub- to subsubcritical is subcritical in the sense that solutions emerge at the gain of stability. \end{Theorem}

-A fruitful viewpoint on existence conditions for wavetrains is to consider the frequency as a function of the wavenumber, which is referred to as the nonlinear dispersion relation.
-This is degenerate here, because the wavetrain frequency $\omega$ is independent of the wavenumber $k$ in \eqref{e:freq}.
-As a consequence, the group velocity $\rmd \omega/\rmd k$, which describes the motion of perturbations by localized wave packets, equals the phase velocity $\omega/k$ for all wavetrains.

-With the nonlinear dispersion relation in mind, it is customary to consider the existence region of wavetrains in wavenumber-parameter space.
-This is given by \eqref{e:psi} and is periodic in $\theta$, with $r=0$ (zero amplitude) at $\theta\equiv 0 \mod \pi$, which gives the boundary for nontrivial amplitude,
+\begin{Proof} Let us consider the existence region of wavetrains in wavenumber-parameter space.
+From \eqref{e:psi}, $r=0$ at $\theta\equiv 0 \mod \pi$ gives the boundary for nontrivial amplitude,

-a pair quadratic parabolas in $(k,\mu)$-space.
+as a pair quadratic parabolas in $(k,\mu)$-space.
 The solution set in this projection is sketched in Figure~\ref{f:wt-ex}.
 Remark that this set is non-empty for any parameter set $\alpha, \beta, h\in \R$ of \eqref{e:llg}.
-However, not all wavenumbers are possible due to the geometric constraint.
-Notably, the existence region consists of two disjoint sets, one contained in $\{\mu>0\}$ with convex boundary and one extending into $\{\mu<0\}$ with concave boundary.
-This again highlights the super- and subcritical nature of the wavetrain emergence noted in Theorem~\ref{t:wt-ex}.
-From this, we would expect an exchange of stability, so that only in the supercritical case stable wavetrains emerge.
+However, as in the general case not all wavenumbers are possible due to the geometric constraint.
+Notably, the existence region consists of two disjoint sets, one contained in $\{\mu>0\}$ with convex boundary and one extending into $\{\mu<0\}$ with concave boundary. \end{Proof}

-Before proving this, let us briefly discuss the origins of this expectation.
-The fact that frequencies are constant means that in co-rotating (`detuned') coordinates $\theta = \varphi -\frac\beta\alpha t$ the wavetrains have frequency zero and are thus stationary.
-The situation is then reminiscent of the (cubic) real Ginzburg-Landau equation mentioned in the introduction,